EDUCBA

 What is Dashboard?

 A dashboard is a visual representation of data.
-It is a process in which you take all the efforts to make your complex data look easier to understand and manage through some visual techniques.
-There are different Excel tools that can be used to create a dashboard.
+It is a process in which you make all the efforts to make your complex data look easier to understand and manage through some visual techniques.
+Different Excel tools can be used to create a dashboard.
 Some of those are:

-Bar Chart, Histograms, Pie Chart, Line Chart, Combo Charts, Pivot Table, Slicer, KPIs, etc. These are the tools used in which we can create a dashboard and make the usually complex-looking data simpler for understanding.
+Bar Charts, Histograms, Pie Charts, Line Charts, Combo Charts, Pivot Table, Slicer, KPIs, etc. These are the tools used to create a dashboard and simplify the usually complex-looking data for understanding.

 How to Create a Dashboard in Excel?